Canitia/lamina/README.md

 This is the Wordpress version of the [jade](https://github.com/hxkclan/jade) theme for Ghost.

 **Oktober 2016 update**
 The theme's demo page is down and will stay down for now.
-I'll try to add some screenshots at a later date or you can just try it out ;)
+Check out screenshot.png to get an idea of what things will look like ;)

 #Current features
 - Optimised for Phones, tablets and desktops